mkrapp/training2025-12/git_local.md

     Learning git is really fun

-> [!TIP]
-> Now, if you have multiple files you want to add, you can either do so using their separate names, or you can use a shortcut funtion.
+*If you have multiple files you want to add, you can either do so using their separate names, or you can use a shortcut funtion*

 `git add README.md test.py`